kyracho/langlearncomp/README.md

-# Language Learner Companion App
+# Language Learner Companion App (WIP)

 ## Overview
 Hello, welcome.
-The **Language Learner Companion App** is a language-learning platform aimed at helping users enhance their listening, speaking, and vocabulary skills.
+The **Language Learner Companion App** will is a language-learning platform aimed at helping users enhance their listening, speaking, and vocabulary skills.
 Built using a **Java backend** and **Angular frontend**, the app is **Dockerized** for easy deployment and will be hosted on **Microsoft Azure**.
 It integrates **ChatGPT** to provide personalized conversation practice, helping users improve their language abilities interactively.

 ## Features
 - **Listening Practice**: Audio-based exercises to improve listening comprehension.